swcarpentry/python-novice-images/index.md

 > ## Prerequisites
 >
-> Learners need to understand the concepts of files and directories
+> 1. Learners need to understand what files and directories are,
-> (including the working directory)
+>     what a working directory is
-> and how to start a Python interpreter
+>     and how to start a Python interpreter.
-> before starting this lesson.
 >
-> Learners must install Python and download the gapminder data before class starts:
+> 2. Learners must install Python
+>    and download a set of images before the class starts.
-> please see [the setup instructions]({{ site.github.url }}/setup/)) for details.
 {: .prereq}